lexinejazly-asuncion/FALL25_CS152_Project/README.md

 to join, yet many students struggle to connect with them.
 Research has shown that student involvement is strongly tied to academic performance, leadership development, well-being, and long-term career readiness, making it an essen- tial component of the college experience.
-At San Jos´e State University, where there are more than 300 student organizations, this gap is exacerbated by lim- ited club visibility, the commuter nature of the campus, and the demanding schedules of students.
-To address this gap, we propose a web application that automatically matches students with campus organizations based on their pro- files.
-The system will operate through the following workflow: data collection, database management, backend development, and front-end interface design.
+At San Jose State University, where there are more than 300 student organizations, this gap is exacerbated by lim- ited club visibility, the commuter nature of the campus, and the demanding schedules of students.

+To address this gap, we propose a web application that automatically matches students with campus organizations based on their pro- files, featuring data collection, backend development, and front-end interface design.

-Information about student organizations will be collected from the University’s webpage and stored in a relational database.
-Our application will accept student questionnaire responses and run a keyword-based matching algorithm, providing students with a personalized interface to discover recommended organizations.
+Information about student organizations will be collected from the University’s webpage.
+Our application will accept a student query and run a vector-vector mapping algorithm, providing students with a personalized interface to discover recommended organizations.

-At the conclusion of the project, the primary deliverable will be a fully func- tional web application capable of matching students to campus organizations based on their interests, skills, and availability.
+FindYourRSO connects San José State University students with RSOs that align with who they are and what they love.

+## Tech Stack
+Backend/Server-side: Python, Flask
+Frontend/Client-side: HTML, CSS

+## Project Structure
+The project is organized into the following directories and files:

+config/: Configuration files and global paths (paths.py)

+Model/: Contains logic for the recommendation system
+--> generated_content/: Stores trained models, scraped data artifacts, and student profile data.
+--> scripts/: Contains python scripts for generating recommendations, scraping, processing, and embedding data

+View/: Contains static UI files
+--> static/: Static front-end assets (CSS files)
+--> templates/: HTML files for web pages

+requirements.txt: List of all required Python dependencies

+main.py: Script to initialize and load models and vectors

+app.py: Entry point for the web application

 ## How to run this application
 ### Prerequisites